d-najd/DB-Designer/README.md

 # Uml Designer

-App used for designing uml diagams in multiple ways
+App used for designing uml diagams for sql databases

 ![Repo Size](https://img.shields.io/github/repo-size/d-najd/UmlDesigner)

 ## Setup

-To clone and run the application, you will need [Android Studio](https://developer.android.com/studio) and [Git](https://git-scm.com/downloads) installed on your command line. from your command line
+To clone and run the application, and the backend in related projects tab, you will need [Android Studio](https://developer.android.com/studio) and [Git](https://git-scm.com/downloads) installed from your command line
 ``` sh
 git clone https://github.com/d-najd/UmlDesigner UmlDesignerApp